molotokk/calibration_pattern_tools/README.md

 Using Inkscape
 --------------
 Using Inkscape produces smaller files.

     $ inkscape pattern.svg --export-pdf=pattern.pdf

 Using Uniconvertor
 ------------------
-Install the package python-uniconvertor.
+Install the package python-uniconvertor, then convert using:

     $ uniconvertor pattern.svg pattern.pdf